 Key Characteristics of Old and New K Binders

-Sodium polystyrene sulphonate (SPS), commonly known as Kayexalate, was released in a time when drug studies only needed to demonstrate safety.
-Current drugs require more robust data prior to release.
-Originally SPS was released with a laxatives (often sorbitol), which made it unclear how this medication was working.
-However later studies demonstrated that SPS worked even without the sorbitol.
+Sodium polystyrene sulfonate (SPS), commonly known as Kayexalate, was released at a time when drug studies only needed to demonstrate safety.
+Today, current drugs require more robust data before release.
+Originally, SPS was released with a laxative (often sorbitol), making it unclear how the medication worked.
+However, later studies demonstrated that SPS worked even without the sorbitol.

 Patiromer starts working within 1 week.
 It can impact magnesium levels as well.